-- User or Buyer Personas are static -individual- representations from potential users or customers.
+- User or Buyer Personas are static -individual- representations of potential users or customers.

-- They are useful for aligning product development efforts; user intended success stories, and UX/UI best case scenarios.
+- They help align product development efforts, user-intended success stories, and UX/UI best-case scenarios.

 - It isn’t easy to estimate a segment or market size relying on User or Buyer Personas.